PURPOSE OF RYAN'S REACH

 Ryan's Reach was started as a result of gratitude.
 Ryan has REACHED out to God, family, friends, and the medical community to grasp his recovery from a severe brain injury.
 I am inspired when I realize the way he has had to hold on to his life and faith, knowing that God is not through with him yet.
 If you know Ryan you know he is a leader.
 He will work the hardest and sacrifice the most to see that a job gets done well, which is why he's always risen to the top.
 He was the student body president in the sixth grade and again in the eighth grade.
 He was the captain of his basketball team in high school and president of his fraternity in college.
 Even though he wasn't the best student or athlete, he led his friends and schoolmates because of his work ethic and his ability to encourage and motivate.
 When I first brought Ryan to High Hopes, a rehabilitation facility for brain injured students, I reminded him of his accomplishments.
 I told him I BELIEVED he would do what he has always done; give 100% effort toward his recovery and lead others by his example.

-There is a "two-handed" explanation for calling the foundation Ryan's Reach.
+There is a "two-handed" explanation for calling our non-profit Ryan's Reach.
 As I said, with one hand Ryan has reached out for his own recovery.
 With the other hand, I know Ryan wants to bring along as many people as he can.
 Leading by example, Ryan wants to encourage people to recover to their full potential.
 I know his heart and effort will inspire the other students.
-I also know he would like to have a foundation in his name that helps provide some of the necessities of care and therapy that might otherwise not be available to other brain injured adults.
+I also know he would like to have a non-profit in his name that helps provide some of the necessities of care and therapy that might otherwise not be available to other brain injured adults.

 After insurance has run out, families with loved ones like Ryan often have no other choice but to leave them in a sub-acute facility which gives care but little rehabilitation.
 Stimulation needs to be constant to come back from a brain injury.
 The mind and body must be challenged.
 People need socialization.
 High Hopes has provided this necessary help for Ryan.
 Ryan lives at home and attends High Hopes several days a week as a student.

 While other programs exist, they are for profit and most families can't even consider them because of their high cost.
 High Hopes is a non-profit charitable organization dedicated to providing comprehensive rehabilitation programs and services for head injured adults.
 It is a full- service day treatment program where the students receive cognitive rehabilitation, physical therapy, water therapy, speech therapy, and occupational therapy, among other things.
-Ryan's Reach has provided scholarships to dozens of students at High Hopes over the last 13 years and hopes to continue to provide these funds.
+Ryan's Reach has provided financial assistance to dozens of students at High Hopes over the last 13 years and hopes to continue to provide these funds.

 Given a choice I wanted my son to live in our home.
 We chose to modify our home and have Ryan live with us.
 Ryan is able to afford caregivers to do the heavy lifting – showering, dressing, preparing his food, helping him with just about everything.
 Ryan received a settlement that allows us to provide this great care in our home and we know this is usually not the case.
 Some parents become the full-time caregivers and they are the real heroes who quit their jobs to be able to provide care, encouragement and therapy for their child.
 While this is excellent for the brain injury survivor, it takes a huge toll on the family member or members.
 We know many parents who haven’t had a single vacation in over a decade.
 If they aren’t able to get some time to take care of themselves they often get exhausted and their health is at risk.